danielbui12/substrate-bitcoin-like-blockchain/docs/utxo.md

     }

-    class NearestTransactionOutput {
+    class Recent_TransactionOutput {
         +Value value
         +H256 pubkey
     }

-    Transaction --> "0x124..724" TransactionInput : has
+    Transaction --> TransactionInput : has
-    Transaction --> "0x632...123" TransactionOutput : generates
+    Transaction --> TransactionOutput : generates

-    TransactionInput --> NearestTransactionOutput : references nearest
+    TransactionInput --> Recent_TransactionOutput : references nearest
 ```

 **Explanation:**
 - `Transaction`: Contains vectors of `TransactionInput` and `TransactionOutput`, representing the inputs and outputs of the transaction.
 - `TransactionInput`:
-    - `outpoint`: a unique identifier for a UTXO, point to the nearest `NearestTransactionOutput`. i.e: Alice already has an UTXO $10 (0x1), now she wants to use it to _"spend"_.
+    - `outpoint`: a unique identifier for a UTXO, point to the recent `TransactionOutput`s of _Sender_. i.e: Alice already has an UTXO $10 (0x1), now she wants to use it to _"spend"_.
 So the `outpoint` points to the _UTXO $10_.
     - `sigscript`: a script to validate the transaction.
 - `TransactionOutput`:
     - `value`: the amount being transferred.